Bfili/IoT_Home_Model/README.md

 Communication between ESP32 and Android App is maintained via HTTP methods.

 ## ESP32
-ESP32 code is focused on managing Smart Home activity via GPIO ports (lighting, RFID access check, control temperature (it is implemented as a simple two-position controller, I didn't want to waste time on implementing PID controller)) as well as communicating with local WiFi to exchange data with Android application.
+ESP32 code is focused on managing Smart Home activity via GPIO ports (lighting, RFID access check, control temperature (it is implemented as a simple two-position controller, which is sufficient for this kind of project and this kind of physical system (PID might've been an overkill)) as well as communicating with local WiFi to exchange data with Android application.
 Whole section is thoroughly commented to make code more readable (I hope it is for others).

 Other than ESP32, there were several peripherals used: